MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallHyperVVMCreator.md

 PS C:\> Get-NetFirewallHyperVVMCreator
 ```

-This retrieves all of the Hyper-V firewall VM creators that are currently on the system.
+This example retrieves all the Hyper-V firewall VM creators that are currently on the system.

 ## PARAMETERS